stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 Window {postMessage: ƒ, blur: ƒ, focus: ƒ, close: ƒ, parent: Window, …}
 ```

-We have the `window` object as the output because `this` is looked in the arrow function when the event is fired but it is not found.
-It then looks in the enclosing scope which happens to be the global scope where it will find `this` which points to the window object.
+We have the `window` object as the output because `this` is looked up in the arrow function when the event is fired but it is not found.
+Next, `this` is looked up in the enclosing scope which happens to be the global scope where it finds `this` pointing to the `window` object.

 Let's modify our previous regular function and add a setTimeout method inside.